Market intelligence for international student recruitment from ICEF

 • The rise of alternative destinations in Asia and the Middle East may be drawing some students away from the UK, but it is the so-called dependants ban that was the main drag on demand

-Following closely on news of increasing visa applications and grants in the first quarter of this year, the UK’s Home Office has released full-year data detailing the number of sponsored visas issued to international students in 2024 versus 2023.
+Last week we reported on data indicating that international students' visa applications and grants to study in the UK increased at the end of 2024 and into the first quarter of this year – welcome news given many UK universities' ongoing financial struggles due to declining foreign enrolments.
+The recent uptick contrasts with newly released full-year data from the UK’s Home Office detailing the decline in sponsored visas issued to international students in 2024 versus 2023.
 This data confirms that the so-called dependants ban that went into effect in January 2024 has had a significant impact on student demand for the UK in top markets such as Nigeria, India, and Bangladesh.

 Since January 2024, most international students have not been allowed to bring their family with them while they study in the UK.
 The only exceptions are for students in research-oriented postgraduate programmes and those on government-sponsored scholarships.